 Honey & Lavender Whipped Body Butter

-- 1 Tbsp cold-pressed almond oil Get pure almond oil here
+- 1 tablespoon cold-pressed almond oil or castor oil Get pure almond oil here

-- 1 tsp raw honey I have been using manuka honey.
-See post for which one I use
+- 1 teaspoon raw honey or manuka honey I have been using manuka honey.
+See post or recipe notes for which one I use

-- 15 drops lavender essential oil Buy lavender oil here
+- 15 drops lavender essential oil (optional) Buy lavender oil here

 - 15 drop frankincense essential oil Buy the oil here

-- In a double boiler on low heat, gently melt shea butter, coconut oil, and beeswax together until everything is mixed well.
+- In a pot on the lowest heat, gently melt shea butter, almond or castor oil, coconut oil, and beeswax together until everything is mixed well.

-- Remove from heat and whisk in almond oil, honey, and essential oils.
+- Remove from heat and place in the fridge for about 20 minutes until it's hardened but still a little soft.
+Pull out and whisk in honey, and essential oils.

-- Transfer mix to refrigerator or freezer until cool (I put in the freezer for about 25-30 minutes).
-It is important to check it and not let it harden to a solid, but just until it firms up past the liquid stage.
+- Transfer mix to refrigerator or freezer until cool (I put it in the freezer for about 25-30 minutes).
+It is important to check it and not let it harden to a solid, but just until it firms up enough to whip up.